Review of the 9 Best Wireless Dog Fences of 2021

 - Since these fences are bulky and heavy, they might not be an ideal choice for small pets.

-Do Invisible Fences Work?
+3. Do Invisible Dog Fences Work?

 Every underground pet fence, regardless of who manufactured it, operates on the same principle.
 As we discussed earlier, the system involves using a buried wire loop for broadcasting radio signals.
 Normally, this signal is quite straightforward – just one sine wave, or perhaps a couple of sine waves operating at different powers.
 The buried wire behaves like an antenna and transforms the signals into electromagnetic waves.